-POLICIES AND PROCEDURES Make sure you review your Handbooks, policies and procedures to reflect new legislation Communicate these to your employees, making sure they understand the new notice periods Consider if anyone needs specific training Implement Parental Leave checklist to support your Managers Update or implement Parental Leave application and Breastfeeding Temporary Variation request forms Talk to them openly and encourage them to share their plans with you Consider if a H&S risk assessment is needed for pregnant employees Discuss KIT days Agree a communication plan while they are off Do not be afraid to talk about their plans for their return to work BREASTFEEDING MOTHERS If the Birth Mother would like to breastfeed: Make reasonable adjustments to your facilities to allow someone to breastfeed or express milk in comfort (e.g. a room designated as a breast-feeding room, a fridge for storing breast milk).
-If they request a temporary change in terms, ensure you follow the process using the correct, shorter time periods; Meet within 7 days, communicate decision within 14 days of the application date - they can appeal and this must be heard by someone independent If you deduct the statutory benefit, ask the employee for evidence of what they are receiving and the split of the entitlement, so you know what to deduct.
+- Make sure you review your Handbooks, policies, and procedures to reflect new legislation - Communicate these to your employees, making sure they understand the new notice periods - Consider if anyone needs specific training - Implement Parental Leave checklist to support your managers. - Update or implement Parental Leave application and Breastfeeding Temporary Variation request forms

+When someone tells you that they are expecting

+- Talk to them openly and encourage them to share their plans with you. - Consider if a H&S risk assessment is needed for pregnant employees. - Discuss KIT days. - Agree a communication plan while they are off. - Do not be afraid to talk about their plans for their return to work.

+Breastfeeding mothers

+If the birth mother would like to breastfeed:

+- Make reasonable adjustments to your facilities to allow someone to breastfeed or express milk in comfort (e.g. a room designated as a breast-feeding room, a fridge for storing breast milk). - If they request a temporary change in terms,

+- ensure you follow the process using the correct, shorter time periods; - Meet within seven days, communicate decision within 14 days of the application date - they can appeal and this must be heard by someone independent

+Parental Allowance

+If you deduct the statutory benefit, ask the employee for evidence of what they are receiving and the split of the entitlement, so you know what to deduct.
 You cannot deduct a default rate as it is not clear.

+While someone is on Parental Leave

-WHILE SOMEONE IS ON PARENTAL LEAVE Do not contact them excessively - stick to the agreed communication plan and planned KIT days, except in exceptional circumstances Ensure employees on Parental Leave continue to be included in communications and that their employment and / or opportunities are not adversely impacted due to their leave Consider if a H&S risk assessment will be required Get ready for their return; Prepare a return to work plan Ensure their desk is ready for them Invite them to key meetings and social events Keep a file of key updates for their return
+- Do not contact them excessively stick to the agreed communication plan and planned KIT days, except in exceptional circumstances - Ensure employees on Parental Leave continue to be included in communications and that their employment and / or opportunities are not adversely impacted due to their leave - Consider if a H&S risk assessment will be required - · Get ready for their return; - Prepare a return-to-work plan. - Ensure their desk is ready for them. - Invite them to key meetings and social events. - Keep a file of key updates for their return.

+if you'd like to know more call 747559 and let's chat!